skrub-data/skrub/doc/encoding.rst

 final estimator.
 The parameters of the :class:`TableVectorizer` are chosen based on the type of the final estimator.

-.. list-table:: Parameter values choice of :class:`TableVectorizer` when using :func:`tabular_learner` function
+.. list-table:: Parameter values choice of :class:`TableVectorizer` when using the :func:`tabular_learner` function
    :header-rows: 1

    * -